 You can use pre-created programs to make perfect cups of different types of tea at different strengths — or come up with your own programming.
 Best of all, you can program The Tea Maker to do all this ahead of time, so I can fill it up before bed and then wake up with a fresh cup of tea right there waiting for me.
 It’s incredible and I love it.

 The Tea Maker — as with all products from Breville — is ridiculously expensive.
 However, I’ve had this Tea Maker for nearly ten years now and it looks and performs as good as new.
 I will likely have it for the rest of my life, so it’s a worthwhile investment if you drink as much tea as I do.
 I’ll only upgrade if/when Breville offers a model with Google Assistant built-in.
-I can’t wait to say, “OK Google, make me a cup of tea.”
+I can’t wait to say, “OK Google, tea.
+Earl Grey, hot.”

 Caavo Control Center